 To fix this, you should audit your robots.txt file to identify rule that’s blocking the pages.

 You can find the Google robots.txt tester page here: https://www.google.com/webmasters/tools/robots-testing-tool

-You should edit or remove the rules effecting the pages you want to fix.
+You should edit or remove the rules affecting the pages you want to fix.

-After you have fixed the file, click the “Validate Fix” button in Google Search Console.
+After you have fixed the file, click the “Validate Fix” button in Google Search Console and follow the steps.

 I deal with these issues everyday, and so I’m in a good position to help you fix your errors, and improve your traffic from Google.

 We are sorry that this post was not useful for you!